In Search of Projectively Equivariant Networks: Abstract

 \section{Abstract}

 Equivariance of linear neural network layers is well studied.
 In this work, we relax the equivariance condition to only be true in a projective sense.
-We propose a way to construct a projectively equivariant neural network through building a standard equivariant network where the linear group representations acting on each intermediate feature space are ``multiplicatively modified lifts'' of projective group representations.
-By theoretically studying the relation of projectively and linearly equivariant linear layers, we show that our approach is the most general possible when building a network out of linear layers.
-The theory is showcased in two simple experiments.
+Hereby, we introduce the topic of projective equivariance to the machine learning audience.
+We theoretically study the relation of projectively and linearly equivariant linear layers.
+We find that in some important cases, surprisingly, the two types of layers coincide.
+We also propose a way to construct a projectively equivariant neural network, which boils down to building a standard equivariant network where the linear group representations acting on each intermediate feature space are lifts of projective group representations.
+Projective equivariance is showcased in two simple experiments.
+Code for the experiments is provided at \href{https://github.com/usinedepain/projectively_equivariant_deep_nets}{github.com/usinedepain/projectively\_equivariant\_deep\_nets}